bitblocksplicer/bundler/README.md

 ### Contributing
 I am always open to contributions and welcome any and all suggestions or improvements to my projects.
 If you have an idea for a feature or a bug fix, please feel free to submit a pull request.

+### Other
+Logging is enabled in default.
+You can get the no-logging version in WithoutLogging branch.

 _License: The MIT License (MIT), Copyright (c) 2023 Burak Koroglu_